c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 When developing an effective RPC framework, developers had to address two primary challenges.
 First, developers needed to ensure efficient cross-platform serialization.
 Solutions, based on textual formats (such as XML, JSON, or YAML), are typically an order of magnitude less efficient than binary formats.
 They require additional computational resources for serialization and additional network resources for transmitting larger messages.
 Solutions based on binary formats often face significant challenges in ensuring portability across different languages ​​and platforms.

 Second, there was an absence of an efficient application-layer network protocol specifically designed for modern inter-service communication.
-The HTTP/1.1 protocol was originally designed for browsers to retrieve resources within the hypermedia networks.
+The HTTP protocol was originally designed for browsers to retrieve resources within the hypermedia networks.
 It was not designed to support high-speed, full-duplex communication.
 Various workarounds based on this protocol (short and long polling, streaming, webhooks) were inherently inefficient in their utilization of computational and network resources.
 Solutions built on the TCP transport-layer protocol were overly complex due to the low-level nature of the protocol and the lack of portability across different languages ​​and platforms.

 #### The solution

 Since 2001, Google had been developing an internal RPC framework called Stubby.
 It was designed to connect almost all of the internal services both within and across Google data centers.
 Stubby was a high-performance, cross-platform framework built on Protobuf for serialization.

-But only in 2015, with the advent of the innovative HTTP/2 protocol, Google decided to leverage its features in a redesigned version of Stubby.
+Only in 2015, with the emergence of the innovative HTTP/2 protocol, Google decided to leverage its features in a redesigned version of Stubby.
 References to Google's internal infrastructure were removed from the framework, and the project was redesigned to comply with public open source standards.
-The framework has also been adapted for use in mobile, IoT, and cloud-native applications.
+The framework has also been adapted for use in mobile devices, IoT, and cloud-native applications.
 This updated version was released as gRPC (which recursively stands for "gRPC Remote Procedure Calls").

 Today, gRPC remains the primary mechanism for inter-service communication at Google.
 Also, Google offers gRPC interfaces alongside REST interfaces for many of its public services.
 This is because gRPC provides notable performance benefits and supports bidirectional streaming — a feature that is not achievable with traditional REST services.